johnnyhsu1106/datasets-merge-in-python-nyc-taxi-weather-event/README.md

 This code is to use Python 3.5 to merge three datasets into one dataset based on the temporal stamp and spatial stamp<br>
 <br>
+I use the dataset collected in New York as example.<br>
+Basically, you can choose any location you'd like to analyze.<br>

 The three dataset are the following.<br>
 1.Yellow Taxi Record Dataset:<br>